dataminer-site/dataminer-site.github.io/docs/api/python/overview.md

 ## Result Conversion

-DuckDB supports converting query results efficiently to a variety of formats.
+DataMiner supports converting query results efficiently to a variety of formats.
 See the [result conversion page](result_conversion) for more information.

 ```python
 import duckdb